malayjoshi13/TalkingHand/README.md

 ```
 python testing.py
 ```
-On executing above command, a window will pop up where you can do hand gestures to execute following actions:
+On executing above command, a window will pop up where you can do hand gestures to execute following actions: <br>
 a) printing character "A" <br>
 b) printing character "B" <br>
 c) printing character "C" <br>